Nartlof/nartlof.github.io/_posts/2024-08-26-ProxmoxInstalationOnRaspberryPi.md

 ## The Hardware

-I used on this guide a RPB 4 with 4GB of RAM as the server basis.
-It would be better to have used a RPB 5 with 8GB of RAM, or a RPB 4 with at least 8GB of RAM, however this was the hardware I had on hand now.
+I used in this guide a RPB 4 with 4GB of RAM as the server basis.
+It would be better to have used a RPB 5 with 8GB of RAM, or a RPB 4 with at least 8GB of RAM, however this was the hardware I had on hand.
 In any case, the only thing necessary to later upgrade the setup with a RBP 4 to a RBP 5 is to swap one for the other.

-Despite the fact I started the whole process of installation with a SD card, it was not used for long, being replaced by a SSD drive soon later.
-Using a SSD as the main storage media for the server is mandatory.
-A SD card would not last long nor provide the necessary speed needed.
-Among several choices of external hard driver, I decided to use a 240GB SATA SSD with an USB to SATA adaptor.
+Despite the fact I started the whole process of installation with a SD card, it was not used for long, being replaced by a SSD drive straight away.
+Using a SSD as the main storage media for the server is mandatory; a SD card would not last long nor provide the necessary speed needed.
+Among several choices of external hard drives, I decided to use a 240GB SATA SSD with an USB to SATA adaptor.
 I got this particular model in the picture below.

 ![Sata to USB adaptor](/assets/images/ProxmoxInstalationOnRaspberryPi/SataToUsbCable.jpg)